-It is illegal to specify different accumulator registers for source and destination operands in an instruction (e.g. "add (8) acc1:f acc0:f").
-The result of such an instruction is unpredictable.

-Accumulator registers may be accessed explicitly as src0 operands only.

-- Swizzling is not allowed when an accumulator is used as an implicit source or an explicit source in an instruction. - Reading accumulator content with a datatype different from the previous write will result in undeterministic values. - Word datatype write to accumulator is not allowed when destination is odd offset strided by 2. - For any DWord operation, including DWord multiply, accumulator can store up to 8 channels of data, with only acc0 supported. - When an accumulator register is an explicit destination, it follows the rules of a destination register.
+- It is illegal to specify different accumulator registers for source and destination operands in an instruction (e.g. "add (8) acc1:f acc0:f").
+The result of such an instruction is unpredictable. - Accumulator registers may be accessed explicitly as src0 operands only. - Register Regioning patterns where register data bit locations are changed between source and destination are not supported when an accumulator is used as an implicit source or an explicit source in an instruction. - Reading accumulator content with a datatype different from the previous write will result in undeterministic values. - Word datatype write to accumulator is not allowed when destination is odd offset strided by 2. - For any DWord operation, including DWord multiply, accumulator can store up to 8 channels of data, with only acc0 supported. - When an accumulator register is an explicit destination, it follows the rules of a destination register.
 If an accumulator is an explicit source operand, its register region must match that of the destination register with the exception(s) described below.